Excision-Mail/Excision-Mail/README.md

 # AnsiMail
-Anisble email project based on OpenSMTPD for OpenBSD
+Fullstack mailserver based on OpenSMTPD for OpenBSD based on ansible

 ## Functionality Goals